wpc3/YouAreEll-2/README.md

 (or if you are like me, you can use the Milkman.app, which is a little more lightweight and less intrusive) Get it at `brew install --cask milkman`

+You really __really__ need to understand the HTTP protocol and the REST API.
+And you need to understand JSON.
+And youneed to use Milkman or Postman to test your API calls, otherwise, you're just guessing.
+And the POST methods are the hardest to get right.
+They are kinda tricky about what you put in the body of the POST request.

 a little article on [ModelViewController](https://www.geeksforgeeks.org/mvc-design-pattern/)

 #### Breaking News in 2024